Levon Helm: Legacy

 At the 2013 Grammy Awards, the Zac Brown Band, Mumford & Sons, Elton John, Mavis Staples, T-Bone Burnett, and Alabama Shakes singer Brittany Howard performed "The Weight" as a tribute to Levon and other recently deceased musicians.
 They also dedicated the song to the victims of the Sandy Hook Elementary School shooting.
 In May 2013, the New York State Legislature approved a resolution to name State Route 375—the road which connects State Route 28 with the town of Woodstock—"Levon Helm Memorial Boulevard".
 Governor Andrew Cuomo signed the bill on June 20, 2013.
-In July 2017, U.S. 49 from Marvell, Arkansas to Helena–West Helena was named The Levon Helm Memorial Highway by Act 810 of the Arkansas State Legislature.
+In July 2017, U.S. 49 from Marvell, Arkansas, to Helena–West Helena was named The Levon Helm Memorial Highway by Act 810 of the Arkansas State Legislature.
 The Levon Helm Legacy Project is raising money to commission a bronze bust of Helm and to restore his boyhood home.
 The house, originally located in Turkey Scratch, Arkansas, was moved in 2015 to Marvell, where Helm attended school.

 Personal life

-Helm met singer-songwriter Libby Titus in April 1969, while the Band was recording its second album.
-They began a lengthy relationship which produced daughter Amy Helm (born December 3, 1970).
-Amy formed the band Ollabelle and performed with her father's band at the Midnight Rambles and other concerts.
+Family and relationships

+Helm married a Canadian divorcée named Connie Orr (referred to in fellow The Band member Robbie Robertson's memoir Testimony as "Connie B", presumably in reference to her ex-husbands last name) in late 1962 in order to become a Canadian citizen and avoid the draft.
+Helm stated in his memoir that the relationship was “strictly platonic”, and that the two were still friends as of 1993.
+Orr's full name, the exact date of their marriage, and the date of their divorce are not known.

+Helm first met singer-songwriter Libby Titus in July 1968, but the two did not begin a relationship until April 1969.
+This relationship lasted until 1974, when, according to Helm, he and Titus decided to "make a break".
+She was initially married to novelist Barry Titus, who she divorced in 1968, and with whom she had a son named Ezra, who died in 2009.
+Titus remarried in 1993, to Donald Fagen of Steely Dan, who she remained married to until she died in October 2024.

-Helm met Sandra Dodd in 1975 in California, while he was still involved with Titus.
+Helm met Sandra Dodd in 1975 in California, possibly while he was still involved with Titus.
 Helm and Dodd were married on September 7, 1981.
 They had no children together.
+Dodd also allegedly did not allow Robertson to perform at Helm's Grammys tribute in 2013.

+Helm is also the father of musician Amy Helm (born December 3, 1970).
+Amy was a founding member of the band Ollabelle in 2001, and has released four solo albums.
+Amy has also done backing vocals and whistling on numerous albums, including with her father, The Band, Steely Dan, and her step-father, Donald Fagen.
+She also performs with The Levon Helm Band at the Midnight Rambles, as well as other concerts and festivals.
+She has one son named Lavon Collins, who is a multi-instrumentalist and a current member of the band Roche Collins.
+Amy is also the current owner of Levon Helm Studios.